junaidaziz/ecommerce-search/README.md

 - During CSV load:
   - HTML is stripped from body and description using `jsdom`
   - JSON fields are parsed safely
-- The index is serialized and uploaded as `flexsearch_index.json` to Blob
+- The index is serialized to `public/index.json`
-- On next load, the app fetches and deserializes the pre-built index for faster boot
+- on next load, the app reads and deserializes the pre-built index for faster boot

 ---